pierrebrd/exp_cov/README.md

-# exp_cov
+# Experience-Based Coverage

+This repository is a fork of [d-ber/exp_cov](https://github.com/d-ber/exp_cov), and containes the additions of [paoloterragno/exp_cov](https://github.com/paoloterragno/exp_cov) in the `pter-develop` branch.

+The original work of d-ber (Davide Betalero) is made to work on ROS1 Noetic on Ubuntu 20.04.
+This fork aims to port the project to ROS2 Humble on Ubuntu 22.04, and to add some features.

-This repository provides some utilities for experience-based coverage.
-It's tested and working on Ubuntu 20.04 using [ROS Noetic](https://wiki.ros.org/noetic).
+The project provides some utilities for experience-based coverage.

-The main files are in src/exp_cov.
+The main files are in `src/exp_cov`.

 ### Workflow